nethesis/nethserver-ibays/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

-Removes the folder and all its contents. *The action is not reversible!* The only way to recover the contents of a folder shared is removed to restore a backup.
+Removes the folder and all its contents. *The action is not reversible!* The only way to recover the contents of a folder shared that as been removed is to restore a backup.

 Reset permissions
 -----------------

-Set the values configured using this module group owner and ACLs.
+Set the group owner and ACLs configured using this module on all files in the folder.
 The operation will be performed recursively on all files and subfolders in the shared folder.